A Localization Theorem for Finite W-algebras: Equivariance

 \section{Equivariance}

-We suppose now that we have an algebraic group $G$ acting algebraically and symplectically on our algebraic symplectic variety $X$.
+We suppose now that we have an algebraic group $G$ acting algebraically on our Poisson variety $Y$, in such a way that the group action respects the Poisson bracket.
 We wish to define equivariant versions of everything introduced in the previous section.
-We start with a general
+We start with a general \begin{defn} Let $O_{h}$ be a quantization of $Y$.
+Then $O_{h}$ is said to be $G$-equivariant if each sheaf $O_{h}/h^{n}O_{h}$ (for $n\geq0$) admits a $G$-equivariant structure (as a sheaf of algebras; i.e., we demand that the action of $G$ respect the multiplication), in such a way that the natural maps $O_{h}/h^{n+1}O_{h}\to O_{h}/h^{n}O_{h}$ are $G$-morphisms.
+We demand that $h$ be stable under the action of $G$ in the sense that, on global sections, $\rho_{g}^{-1}(h)=\chi(g)h$, where $\chi$ is an algebraic character of $G$ (which will usually be the trivial character). \end{defn}